redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge1-Intro_To_Azure_CLI.md

 <br><hr><br>

-2. Launch your your web browser of choice and enter the url for the noVNC server provided for you.
-Use the password provided to you in email or on the screen to login.
+2. <strong>Launch your your web browser of choice and enter the url for the noVNC server provided for you.
+Use the password provided to you in email or on the screen to login.</strong>

       ![noVNC Server](./images/vncserver.png)